wenlzhang/obsidian-file-title-updater/README.md

 - Consistent filenames make it easier to find notes in your file system
 - Frontmatter titles enable better metadata management and can be used with plugins like Dataview
 - First-level headings provide visual context when reading the note

+You can now choose which of these title locations matter most to your workflow and selectively sync between them.

 ## Documentation